Perfect fudgy brownies get a major upgrade in this Cream Cheese Brownies recipe! An easy dessert loaded with cheesecake and chocolate.

 - Remove the bowl with the melted chocolate from the heat and stir in the salt and vanilla extract.

-- Mix the white and brown sugars into the melted chocolate, then add the eggs and whisk well until mixture becomes smooth.
+- Mix the white and brown sugars into the melted chocolate, then add in the cocoa powder and the eggs; whisk well until mixture is incorporated and smooth.

 - Gradually stir in the all-purpose flour and mix until well combined by using a spatula or wooden spoon.